strayedelectron/ASWX1-FW-MOD/README.md

 ## Individual adjustments
 Individual adjustments can be made in [Configuration.h](/Marlin/Configuration.h) and [Configuration_adv.h](/Marlin/Configuration_adv.h)
+Examples can be found in the links below.

 [Read more about configuring Marlin](https://marlinfw.org/docs/configuration/configuration.html)
 Of course the firmware must be recompiled than.
 There are serveral ways to compile.